DiegoDaSilva129/Password-Generator/README.md

 # Password-Generator
-Simple password generator and storage.
+This simple password generator and has the ability to save your passwords as a handy chrome extension.
+Currently there is no way to set a pincode or create a OTP with an authenticator.